AdityaVerma10/TodoList/README.md

 - Add new tasks to the list
 - Mark tasks as completed
 - Delete tasks from the list
-- View a list of all, active, completed tasks
 - Save tasks to local storage

 ## Installation